100 Books To Read Before You Die – Habit Nest

 The life of Socrates, his philosophy, his inquiry into the nature of the human mind has existed since the 5th Century BCE.
 History erases the memory of most ideas in an instant, but the philosophical questions Socrates wanted answers to will likely exist as long as we do.

-“One of the most important thinkers of all time”… what a title.
+“One of the most important thinkers of all time”

 100 books to read before you die bbc, 100 books to read before you die time magazine, 100 books to read before you die guardian, 100 books to read before you die equalizer, 100 books everyone should read new york times, good reads 100 books to read before you die, 10 books to read before you die, 100 books everyone should read before they die